Dolphiq/craft3-plugin-title-entries-field/README.md

 ## Installation

-To install the Labeled Entries Field type, follow these steps:
+To install the Title Entries Field type, follow these steps:

 1. Install with Composer via `composer require dolphiq/linkfield` from your project folder
 2. Install plugin in the Craft Control Panel under Settings > Plugins
-3. The `Labeled Entries Field` type will be available when adding a new field - Settings > Fields > Add new field
+3. The `Title Entries Field` type will be available when adding a new field - Settings > Fields > Add new field

-Labeled Entries Field plugin works on Craft 3.x.
+Title Entries Field plugin works on Craft 3.x.

-## Using the Labeled Entries Field
+## Using the Title Entries Field

 You can use the field as a normal Entries field type but give the end user the possibility to change te label for each relation/link.

 ### Usage sample in Twig templates
 ```
 {% for entry in entry.myLinks %}
-  {{ entry.title }} - {{ entry.linkFieldLabel }} <br>
+  {{ entry.title }} - {{ entry.linkTitle }} <br>
 {% endfor %}
 ```

-### Usage sample to display the Labeled Entries Field if the field is set or use the title field as backup
+### Usage sample to display the Title Entries Field if the field is set or use the title field as backup
 ```
 <ul>
 {% for entry in entry.menuLinks %}
   <li><a href="{{ entry.url }}" rel="{{ entry.title }}">
-  {% if entry.linkFieldLabel != '' %}
+  {% if entry.linkTitle != '' %}
-    {{ entry.linkFieldLabel }}
+    {{ entry.linkTitle }}
   {% else %}
     {{ entry.title }}
   {% endif %}